Explore the hard lives of workers and families of Georgian England at the Quarry Bank Mill's, Apprentice House, in Wilmslow.

 “And did the Countenance Divine Shine forth upon our clouded hills?
 And was Jerusalem builded here Among these Dark Satanic mills?”

 Jerusalem, of course, was the idyll of the romantic.
 But what if those dark, satanic mills weren’t so bad?
 What if they, in fact, were the new Jerusalem?

 It’s hard to believe that for the workers and their families of Georgian England, however, the mills meant a way of life far superior to that available to agricultural laborers, crofters and the subsistence farming of the time.
-After all, in the mill villages there was a sense of community, and medical care in extremis.
-There was opportunity for some schooling for children, the security of a steady cash income (however meager by contemporary standards), a chapel or church and opportunity for things.
+After all, in the mill villages, there was a sense of community and medical care in extremis.
+There was an opportunity for some schooling for children, the security of a steady cash income (however meager by contemporary standards), a chapel or church and opportunity for things.

 South of Manchester, and quite near Manchester Airport, Quarry Bank Mill in Styal offers perhaps the best “working model” available of what life in the textile mill communities might have been like.

-Samuel Greg was one of an “enlightened” group of mill owners, and saw his mill workers as people, not simply as engines of labor.
+Samuel Greg was one of an “enlightened” group of mill owners and saw his mill workers as people, not simply as engines of labor.
 He built Quarry Bank Mill on the River Bollin in 1784.
 The original iron water wheel powered five floors of cotton textile production, from ginning to weaving, for 120 years.
 Then, steam power took over.

 A mill needs workers, however, and the nearby hamlet of Styal didn’t have the workers or the housing.
 So, Greg built the village that still thrives today—converted farm buildings to houses and built terraces of mill worker cottages.
 Though Unitarian himself, Greg also provided a Methodist chapel for his workers.